Chinese Tea Eggs

 Instructions

-• Transfer the eggs into an ice bath or into a bowl under running cold water.
+• Immediately transfer the eggs into an ice bath or into a bowl under running cold water.

-• While the eggs are cooling, combine ginger, garlic, star anise, cinnamon stick, bay leaves, tea leaves, Sichuan peppercorns, low sodium light soy sauce, dark soy sauce, sugar, salt, dried chilis, and water in a pot.
+• While the eggs are cooling, prepare the marinade.
+In a pot, combine ginger, garlic, star anise, cinnamon stick, bay leaves, tea leaves, Sichuan peppercorns, low sodium soy sauce, dark soy sauce, sugar, salt, dried chili peppers, and water.

-• Bring this mixture to a boil over medium heat.
-Let this boil for 15 minutes.
-Set aside to cool once done.
+• Bring the mixture to a boil over medium heat.
+Let this simmer for 15 minutes.
+Remove from the heat then set aside to cool completely.

-• While the soy sauce mixture is cooling, finish preparing the eggs.
-Using the back of a metal spoon, gently tap the eggs and crack the shell.
+• While the soy sauce marinade is cooling, finish prepping the eggs.
+Using the back of a metal spoon, gently tap around the shell and slightly crack the egg.
 This will create a 'marbling' effect on the eggs after it marinates in the soy sauce mixture.

-• When the soy sauce mixture has cooled, transfer it to a container.
-At this point, you can strain the liquid if you want.
+• Once the soy sauce mixture has cooled, strain the liquid.
+Then, transfer it to an air tight container.

-• Transfer the cracked eggs into the container with the soy sauce mixture.
+• Place the cracked eggs into the container with the soy sauce mixture.
 Cover and refrigerate for at least 1 day or up to 4 days.

-• Enjoy as is or with your favorite condiments!
+• Enjoy as is or as a topping with your favorite meals!

 Course: Appetizer, Side Dish, Snack